nxp-mcuxpresso/mcuxsdk-examples/_boards/kw47evk/demo_apps/lin_stack/slave/example_board_readme.md

 Overview
 ========
-The LIN (Local Interconnect Network) demo application is a use-case of LIN stack driver built on Low Power UART.
+The LIN (Local Interconnect Network) demo application is built on Low Power UART.
-This application demonstrates a signal transfer between the two nodes.
-Master node and slave node signals.
-Both master and slave node must have implemented the timer that is used by timeout service routine every 500 us and master node use the same timer to check for switch of the frame table scheduler every 5 ms, but the real period between frames may larger than 5ms according to the configurations.

-User can press the SW3 button to stop ticks count, and press the SW2 button to restart the ticks count.
+SW3 is used as button 1 to stop ticks count and SW2 is used as button 2 to restart the ticks count.

 Hardware requirements
 =====================